richardwalter515/noteTaker/README.md

 ## Description <a name="description"></a>
-This application is designed to gather information via inquirer in node.js and use the data to render an HTML site that displays relevant information about members of your team.
+This application is designed to allow the user to write, edit, and delete notes.
+The notes that are saved will persist in the application until the user decides to delete them.
+The full application can be found [here](https://boiling-temple-90514.herokuapp.com/)

 ## Image of product <a name="screenshots"></a>